saraavvi/todo-rest-api/stand_up_reports.md

 ### Tuesday October 5th - day 5

-since the last time have been working on CRUD from frontend and some simple layout.
+since the last time I have been working on CRUD from frontend and some simple layout.
 I also learned about JWT and bcrypt and how to use it in this application.
-Today we will be working together to connect sign in/login from the frontend to our backend.
+Today we will be working together to connect sign in/login from the frontend to our backend. /SV

+### Wednesday October 6th - day 6

+Yesterday we finnished user login and register on the frontend.
+After that I read about markdown and experimented with how to use it in our lists.
+Today I will try to implement it in the application. /SV